(p) Provisions and Contingent Liabilities

 1) The mutual funds are valued using closing NAV available in the market.

 Credit risk arises when a counterparty defaults on its contractual obligations to pay resulting in financial loss to the Company.
 The Company deals with creditworthy counterparties as a means of mitigating the risk of financial loss from defaults.
 The Company uses publicly available financial information and its own trading records to rate its major customers.
-The Company’s exposure and credit ratings of its counterparties are regularly monitored and the aggregate value of transactions concluded is spread amongst counterparties. (i) Credit Risk Management
+The Company's exposure and credit ratings of its counterparties are regularly monitored and the aggregate value of transactions concluded is spread amongst counterparties.

 Financial instruments and cash deposits

 The Company maintains exposure in cash and cash equivalents, term deposits with banks and investments in mutual funds.
 The Company has diversified portfolio of investment with various number of counter-parties which have good credit ratings and hence the risk is reduced.
-The credit worthiness

-of such banks and financial institutions is evaluated by the management on an ongoing basis and is considered to be good.
+The credit worthiness of such banks and financial institutions is evaluated by the management on an ongoing basis and is considered to be good.
 As a practice, the Company only invests with high rated banks/institutions.

-The Company’s maximum exposure to credit risk as at March 31, 2024 and March 31, 2023 is the carrying value of each class of financial assets as disclosed in note 51.
+The Company’s maximum exposure to credit risk as at March 31, 2025 and March 31, 2024 is the carrying value of each class of financial assets as disclosed in note 52.

 Security deposits given to lessors

-The Company has given security deposit to lessors for premises leased by it as at March 31,2024 and March 31,2023.
+The Company has given security deposit to lessors for premises leased by it as at March 31, 2025 and March 31, 2024.
 The credit worthiness of such lessors is evaluated by the management on an ongoing basis and is considered to be good.

-Trade receivables, unbilled revenue and contract assets
+Trade receivables, Unbilled revenue and Contract assets

-To measure the expected credit losses, trade receivables, unbilled revenue and contract assets have been grouped based on shared credit risk characteristics and the days past dues.
-The Contract assets relate to unbilled work in progress and have substantially the same risk characteristics as the trade receivables for the same types of contracts.
-The Company has therefore concluded that the expected loss rates for trade receivables are a reasonable approximation of the loss rate for the unbilled revenue and contract assets.
+To measure the expected credit losses, trade receivables,unbilled revenue and contract assets have been Company based on shared credit risk characteristics and the days past dues.
+The Contract assets relate to unbilled work in progress and have substantially the same risk characteristics as the trade receivables for

-Trade receivables, unbilled revenue and contract assets are typically unsecured and are derived from revenue earned from customers.
+Trade receivables,unbilled revenue and contract assets are typically unsecured and are derived from revenue earned from customers.
 Credit risk has been managed by the Company through credit approvals, establishing credit limits and continuously monitoring the creditworthiness of customers to which the Company grants credit terms in the normal course of business.
 Exposures to customers outstanding at the end of each reporting period are reviewed by the Company to determine incurred and expected credit losses.

-The Company measures the expected credit loss of trade receivables, unbilled revenue, contract assets and other financial assets which are subject to credit risk, based on historical trend, industry practices and the business environment in which the entity operates and adjusted for forward looking information.
+The Company measures the expected credit loss of trade receivables, contract assets and other financial assets which are subject to credit risk, based on historical trend, industry practices and the business environment in which the entity operates and adjusted for forward looking information.
 Loss rates are based on actual credit loss experience and past trends.

 The Company has used practical expedient by computing the expected credit loss allowance for trade receivables based on provision matrix.
-The provision matrix has taken into account historical credit loss experience and adjusted to reflect current and forward looking information.
+The provision matrix taken into account historical credit loss experience and adjusted to reflect current and forward looking information.
 The expected credit loss allowance is based on ageing of the days the receivables are due.

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
-The responsibility for liquidity risk management rests with the Board of directors, which has an appropriate liquidity risk management framework for the management of the Company’s short-, medium-and long-term funding and liquidity management requirements.
+The responsibility for liquidity risk management rests with the Board of directors, which has an appropriate liquidity risk management framework for the management of the Company’s short-, medium- and long-term funding and liquidity management requirements.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities by regularly monitoring forecast and actual cash flows.

-(C ) Market Risk
+(C) Market Risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency risk, interest rate risk and other price risk such as equity price risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.